-Refuse disposable razors > invest in a stainless steel one instead
+Refuse disposable razors > invest in a stainless steel safety razor instead.

 Refuse to smoke cigarettes > quit

-TIP!: butts contain plastic as well as being generally bad for health
+TIP!: butts contain plastic as well as cigarettes being generally bad for health.

 Refuse to buy new synthetic microfibre clothes > Do you really need more?
 If so, go natural

-Reduce chemical deodorants and spf sunscreen packaged in plastic > use natural alternatives in a tin or jar (and cover up more)
+Reduce chemical deodorants, spf sunscreen and personal toileteries packaged in plastic > use natural alternatives in a tin or jar (and cover up more).